 - 86 percent of people feel positive about headless CMS.

-- 63 percent of people who use a headless CSM love it.
+- 63 percent of people who use a headless CMS love it.

 Better Assistance for Voice-Based Search Optimization